starsenea/VeriFide/README.md

 ## Installation

 1. Clone this repository
+2. Follow instructions to download the Prompt API from the given documentation. (https://developer.chrome.com/docs/extensions/ai/prompt-api)
-2. Open Chrome and navigate to `chrome://extensions/`
+3. Open Chrome Canary and navigate to `chrome://extensions/`
-3. Enable "Developer mode" in the top right
+4. Enable "Developer mode" in the top right
-4. Click "Load unpacked" and select the project directory
+5. Click "Load unpacked" and select the project directory

 ## Usage